adamchenwei/custom-sorting-image-viewer/_DOCS/app-def-v2-fixed-by-claude.md

 The app uses TypeScript, Next.js's Image component for optimized image loading, and Tailwind CSS for styling.
 It includes loading states and error handling for API calls.

+ sort options prop of "weeks" which can be any names of the week start from monday to sunday, which in  correlation to the dates of each file.